Darkknight123/Darkknight123/README.md

-- 👋 Hi, I’m @Darkknight123
+- 👋 Hi, I’m @Darkknight123 or by my real name Philip Kerry
-- 👀 I’m interested in Mobile Development and CyberSecurity
+- 👀 I’m interested in Mobile Development, CyberSecurity and Artificial Intelligence with some curiosity in Blockchain and cryptocurrency
-- 🌱 I’m currently learning Kotlin Development and React.js
+- 🌱 I’m currently learning Kotlin Development for native Android Development and React.js for Frontend Development
-- 💞️ I’m looking to collaborate on any project and work
+- 💞️ I’m looking to collaborate on any project and work that will come my way
 - 📫 How to reach me through kerrycodes.co.ke you'll find all the links to my socials

 <!---